 This change in rate of attenuation is reflected in the changing slope of the curves.
 For shorter paths, the rate of signal decrease is not as great as on longer paths.

 We can also look at the effect of antenna height change.
 There are several curves where the antenna height is doubled between curves.

 For the curve for h = 75m at distance 30-km, signal is 55 dBu For the curve for h = 150m at 30-km, signal is 61 dBu When antenna height was doubled, signal increased 6 dB

 Based on these curves, we that a distance of 30-km, doubling the antenna height causes a very substantial 6 dB increase, or a four-fold gain in received signal power.

-As I noted above, all three models show antenna height has a generous effect on signal strength: every time antenna height is received signal strength increases four times (or 6 dB).
+As I noted above, all three models show antenna height has a generous effect on signal strength: every time antenna height is doubled, received signal strength increases four times (or 6 dB).